notnyt/beaglebone/README.md

 ```

 #### UART Reading and Iterating in the Background
 Data read from the UART device may be iterated in the background with the following methods.
+The data read is passed to the specified callback.
+These method will spawn a new thread and wait for data in the background.
+Only one of these threads may be active per pin.

+This example shows various methods of reading and processing data read from UART1 in the background.

 ```ruby
 # Initialize the pins for device UART1 into UART mode.